louiejtaylor/hisss/README.md

 # hisss
 A snakemake workflow to download/align reads to targets and produce useful outputs.
-Stands for HIgh-throughput Sequence Searching Software
+Hisss stands for HIgh-throughput Sequence Searching Software.

 ## Installing